Bosque Wily Coyotes-By James Orr for New Mexico Department of Tourism

-New Mexico Outdoor
+New Mexico Vegetation

 New Mexico has one of the most diverse landscapes in the United States.
 The topographic and geologic diversity interact with the climatic features of temperature, wind, and precipitation to determine the plant diversity in New Mexico.
 In terms of size, New Mexico is the fifth largest state in the union while it is has the fourth highest plant diversity in terms of numbers of species.